ArwindRagaw/KFC-voice-Assisstant/README.md

 End session: "Alexa, thank you"
 # Special Offers
 "Hot and Crispy Combo" at a 10% discount

 "Signature Bucket" at a 15% discount

 Combo of the day: "Buy one Classic Zinger Combo and get a free drink"

 # Acknowledgements
 Python community for the amazing libraries
 OpenAI for the language model
-This README file provides a concise yet comprehensive overview of your project, including features, setup instructions, usage examples, and additional information.
-Adjust the details as necessary to fit your project's specifics.